 How can I buy beach tags by mail?
 If you have questions, call the City at 609-884-9525 (but they won't let you order by phone).
 To order beach tags, send a check to 643 Washington Street, Cape May.
-There is a $0.75 charge per tag for postage.
-A maximum of five (5) seasonal tags, per individual may be purchased.
+There is a flat $3.00 shipping fee per order.
+A maximum of five (5) seasonal tags per individual may be purchased.

 Please note: The City of Cape May prohibits the transferring of seasonal beach tags.
 This means that no one is allowed to give you a tag to use on a temporary basis, be it an individual or a commercial establishment.
 It is also illegal to "rent" or pay a deposit fee for the use of a seasonal tag.
 In the event you are offered and use a seasonal tag that you do not own, you could be subject to the confiscation of the tag and a fine.

 Geared Up Rentals provides bicycles, linens, beach gear, and more straight to your rental property, hotel, or B&B. Simply order online and they will deliver your order to you on your check in date free of charge!

 Steger Beach Services has proudly served the beaches of Cape May for over 80 years.
 Our family owned and operated business accommodates beach goers with all amenities required for a good old fashioned day at the Jersey Shore.